 Your success in affiliate marketing heavily depends on a few things.
-Among them are, keyword selection, content, marketing, traffic sources, niche, audience engagements, etc. But as important as these factors might be, how you do keyword research for affiliate marketing will make a big difference in your success.
+Among them are keyword selection, content, marketing, traffic sources, niche, audience engagements, etc. But as necessary as these factors might be, how you do keyword research for affiliate marketing will make a big difference in your success.

 And without the right traffic or audience, even the best product/service will not sell.

-In this post, I’m going to show you the different types of affiliate marketing keyword research methods and how to implement each keyword strategy in your content development plan.
+In this post, I will show you the different types of affiliate marketing keyword research methods and how to implement each keyword strategy in your content development plan.

 Then, I will show you specific affiliate keyword research tools developed to make your job easier.